szogyenyid/szogyenyid.github.io/_posts/2021-07-11-Test-Diabetes.md

 1 out of 40 people without diabetes was marked "having diabetes" and
 0 out of 64 people with diabetes was marked "not having diabetes".

-It's excellent that the latter number is 0 (so specificity is 100%), as it's better to mark healthy people as ill, because further medical examinations can confirm or reject this prediction.
+It's excellent that the latter number is 0 (so specificity is 100%), as it's better to mark healthy people as having diabetes, because further medical examinations can confirm or reject this prediction.

 ## Analysing the importance of features